famisano67/hello-world/README.md

 # hello-world
-A simple repository to begin
+A simple repository to begin.
 This is a test to create a branch of the master version